 \section{Abstract}

 We study collective excitations in a relativistic collisionless plasma composed of massless fermions subject to an external magnetic field.
 We include dynamical electromagnetism and fluctuations of the chiral charge, while maintaining a vanishing net chiral charge.
-Within the framework of chiral kinetic theory, we find that the chiral anomaly gives a correction to the dispersion relation of the transverse mode.
-In a strong magnetic field, we also show that the collective mode has a gap using the lowest Landau level approximation.
-We discuss the anomalous correction in the context of neutron star phenomenology.
+Within the framework of chiral kinetic theory, we find that the chiral anomaly gives a correction to the transverse photon self-energy and that a novel type of dynamical screening can emerge.
+In the strong magnetic field limit, we also show that the collective mode has a gap using the lowest Landau level approximation.
+We further discuss implications of the anomalous dynamical screening for neutron star phenomenology.

 \subjectindex{}